Ivnsaw/Overwatch-battle.net-workaround/README.md

 3)	create a shortcut of the .ahk file and put that on  your desktop

-4)	Right-click the shortcut and click on properties, under the Shortcut tab click on Change Icon
+4)	Right-click the shortcut and click on properties, in the Shortcut tab click on Change Icon

-5)	Change the folder url to C:\Program Files (x86)\Overwatch\_retail_ (don't forget the quotation marks)
+5)	Change the folder url to C:\Program Files (x86)\Overwatch\_retail_\FILE.ico (don't forget the quotation marks)

 Debugging: